-The government-wide financial statements can be found on pages 23 through 25 of this report.
+The government-wide financial statements start on page 20 of this report.

-Management's Discussion and Analysis -Year Ended June 30, 2008 - continued
+Management's Discussion and Analysis -Year Ended June 30, 2009 - continued

 Overview of the Financial Statements - continued

 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Department uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 All of the funds of the Department are divided into two categories: governmental funds and proprietary fund.